 Islàndia: Visió econòmica i política

-Iceland has always been open to international trade, which represents 69.2% of GDP (World Bank).
+Iceland has always been open to international trade, which represents 78% of GDP (World Bank).
 Most of the restrictions on foreign exchange transactions and the cross-border movement of domestic and foreign currency for both businesses and households were lifted in order to stimulate foreign trade.
-The main barriers to trade and market entries are the increasing adoption of EU product standards and regulations, high tariffs on most agricultural products from outside the EU, restrictions on import of some products, such as raw meat; due to phytosanitary regulations and difficulty in obtaining financing for joint ventures.
-Traditional sectors such as fishing stimulate the dynamism of the country's exports.
-More than 40% of the national exports are fishing products.
+The main barriers to trade and market entries are the increasing adoption of EU product standards and regulations, high tariffs on most agricultural products from outside the EU, restrictions on the import of some products, such as raw meat; due to phytosanitary regulations and difficulty in obtaining financing for joint ventures.
+Traditional sectors like fishing stimulate the dynamism of the country's exports, as more than 40% of the national exports are fishing products.
 Iceland also exports aluminium and ferrosilicon (around one-third of total exports), as well as dairy products.
-Main imports are artificial corundum, motor cars, and petroleum oils other than crude.
+The main imports are artificial corundum, motor cars, and petroleum oils other than crude.

-After becoming exceptionally positive during the global economic crisis, the trade balance of goods has been negative since 2014: in 2020, the country exported USD 4.5 billion worth of merchandise (-12.2% y-o-y), importing USD 5.7 billion (-13.2%).
-However, Iceland is a net service exporter (USD 2.7 billion of export vs. USD 2.21 billion of imports in 2020 – data by WTO).
-Following a contraction of almost 50% in services exports, the overall external balance for goods and services turned negative in 2020 (estimated at -0.7% of GDP by the World Bank).
+In 2021, the country exported USD 5.9 billion worth of merchandise (+30.5% y-o-y), importing USD 7.8 billion (+37.1%).
+However, Iceland is a net service exporter (USD 3.7 billion in export vs. USD 2.9 billion in imports in 2021 – data by WTO).
+As the export of services did not return closer to the pre-pandemic level, the overall external balance for goods and services was negative by 1.8% of GDP in 2021 (data World Bank).

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |